Wristband credit can be redeemed until January 31st 2017 at the following locations.

 Costa Coffee outlets:

-The action on the pitch is world-class, as you'd expect.
-Dubai is the first round of the HSBC World Rugby Sevens Series and the HSBC World Rugby Women's Sevens Series.
-The Emirates Airline Dubai Rugby Sevens is a big social event as well.
-From family fun to fancy dress, if you want to let your hair down this is the place to be.
+The action on the pitch is world-class, Dubai is the first round of the HSBC World Rugby Sevens Series and the HSBC World Rugby Women's Sevens Series.
+The Emirates Airline Dubai Rugby Sevens is also a big social event, from family fun to fancy dress, if you want to let your hair down this is the place to be.
 Watch the rugby, support your team and then party late into the night for a weekend to remember!

 The heart and soul of The Sevens Stadium is pitch one which is transformed into a fantastic sporting arena for the tournament, hosting the world's best rugby sevens players and some of THE most passionate fans on the planet.
 Yes, they come to have fun, but they take supporting their team very seriously!

 But the rugby isn't limited to the HSBC World Rugby Sevens Series and the World Rugby HSBC World Rugby Women's Series.
-There’s also the Invitation Tournament, with over 220 teams including local teams, veterans, women, juniors, and a Gulf U18 girls competition, so over the three days all seven pitches are in full swing.
+There’s also the Invitation Tournament, with over 290 teams in the the rugby and netball tournament meaning over the three days all eight pitches and netball courts are in full swing.
 The Emirates Airline Dubai Rugby Sevens actually started as an Invitation Tournament so it’s a proud part of the event’s history.
-Back again this year is the Invitation Netball Tournament with 32 teams battling it out for the title.

 The Rugby Village has everything from entertainment to official merchandise, concerts, competitions, and plenty of food and drinks to choose from for all ages and tastes.
 Have a go at cool activities from our sponsors, win some great prizes or just catch up with friends for a drink or a bite to eat.

 For kids, the Sabaa 7s Club will be buzzing again with lots of activities on offer for younger fans.
 Circus workshops will keep aspiring acrobats and jugglers entertained, there’s face painting, mascots to play with, bouncy castles and a whole load of other cool stuff to do.
-For the very little ones Little Wonders Nursery School will be offering excellent professional childcare and entertainment, giving parents a chance to relax with friends knowing their children are well looked after.
+For the very little ones our dedicated nursery will be offering excellent professional childcare and entertainment, giving parents a chance to relax with friends knowing their children are well looked after.

 Plus, there’s a special entrance for families, and 2,000 designated seats reserved for families and kids in a no alcohol zone in the family stand, so you can come and enjoy the rugby in a genuinely family friendly environment.